 - The War of Art by Steven Pressfield

 We just talked about my favorite book for aspiring writers, but what about people that really want to go all in and truly start honing their crafts?

 There are a lot of different courses online for people who want to become writers.

 My favorite is CopyHour.

 This focuses specifically on how to become a better copywriter, or how to be more persuasive with your words.
-It takes a fair unconventional approach, but works and is how I improved my own skills.
+It takes a fairly unconventional approach, but it works.
+This is also how I improved my own skills.

 6) Find a Place to Get Real Critiques